Wells Fargo sticks to what it knows in overseas push

-LONDON Wells Fargo & Co (WFC.N), the world's biggest bank by stock market value, remains on the lookout to buy loan portfolios in Europe but is in no hurry to snap up an ailing bank to speed up its international growth, a senior executive told Reuters.
+LONDON Nov 5 Wells Fargo & Co, the world's biggest bank by stock market value, remains on the lookout to buy loan portfolios in Europe but is in no hurry to snap up an ailing bank to speed up its international growth, a senior executive told Reuters.

 San Francisco-based Wells Fargo emerged from the financial crisis of 2008-2009 better placed than many rivals and is often touted as a possible buyer of banks around the world.